Showing posts with label Faye Dunaway. Show all posts

 Everything about The Towering Inferno was a one-upmanship of the standard disaster film.
 It was adapted from not one, but two novels (The Tower by Richard Martin Stern & The Glass Inferno by Thomas N. Scortia and Frank M. Robinson); it boasted two directors (John Guillermin for the acting, Irwin Allen for the action); and was such a massively expensive undertaking that it brought about the historic collaboration of Warner Bros. and 20th Century-Fox (successfully circumventing a replay of the "Dueling Harlows" situation of 1965 when competing studios raced to release two films about actress Jean Harlow at the same time).
 The Towering Inferno was to be Hollywood's heavily-hyped holiday season release, promising to be the ultimate "Big, Bigger, Biggest!" cherry atop the disaster film catastrophe cake.

-And, as it turns out, The Towering Inferno—which garnered eight Academy Award nominations and became one of the year's highest-grossing filmsdid indeed represent the genre at its peak.
-Its sheer scope, star-wattage, and pull-out-the-stops excesses signifying perhaps the most to which the genre could ever reasonably aspire.
-Its ambitious scale and overall professional (albeit, old-fashioned) competency standing as something of a bellwether for the genre's eventual decline into oversaturation, mediocrity, and unintentional self-parody.
+And, as it turns out, The Towering Inferno—which garnered eight Academy Award nominations and became one of the year's highest-grossing filmsdid indeed represent the disaster film at its epic peak.
+Its sheer scope, star wattage, and pull-out-the-stops excesses signifying perhaps the most to which the genre could ever reasonably aspire.
+It's ambitious scale and overall professional (albeit, old-fashioned) movie industry competency standing as something of a bellwether for the genre's eventual decline into oversaturation, mediocrity, and unintentional self-parody.

 "It's out of control and it's coming your way!"